1984

 9. Room 101

-Much of this album’s music is not featured in the actual film, possibly thanks to a much-publicized (at the time) battle among the film’s production/directorial teams.
+Much of this album’s music is not featured in the actual film, possibly thanks to a publicized-at-the-time battle among the film’s production/directorial teams.
 And much of it wouldn’t be appropriate for the film as presented on this album.
-Certainly “For the Love of Big Brother” seems to have preceded the soundtrack composition by some time, even being tried out in a concert (the Tony Jasper book Eurythmics, while being pretty dismissable, mentions this and refers to the song as being called “Meyeayea” in a concert debut around 1984).
+Certainly “For the Love of Big Brother” seems to have preceded the soundtrack composition by some time, even being tried out in a concert (the Tony Jasper book Eurythmics, while being pretty dismissable, mentions this and refers to the song as being called “Meyeayea” in a concert debut around 1984, and I heard a recording of it [I think it was from a concert in Boston] on YouTube in a now long-gone clip).
 And, goob that I am, I even love hearing that track played backwards…it has a certain bad-dream-sequence quality to it that way, of course, but the harmonies and breathy phrasing take on a curious twisted life of their own that way.
 Also, while I’m already making a fool of myself by going into that much detail, I might as well note that, although the song’s rhythm is a very dark bossa-nova at heart, with the exception of the end of the final chorus the entire song can be counted with its downbeat on the half-beat after the actual downbeat (i.e., with the “meyeayeas” coinciding with the downbeat instead of straddling it as they actually do), giving it an entirely different and not unenjoyable feel.
-Then again, the weirdly offbeat wavering intro keyboard stuff on “I Did It Just The Same” is a keyboard sequence run backward, so I tend to wonder how much of the album was concocted with such trickery in mind….
+Then again, the weirdly offbeat wavering intro keyboard stuff on “I Did It Just the Same” is a keyboard sequence run backward, so I tend to wonder how much of the album was concocted with such trickery in mind….

 HOME • MUSIC